asyncanup/apper/README.md

 - `moduleNames.*`: As discussed below in Structure of Modules.
 - `mountPath`: Base URL to mount this application on, if so needed.
 Used internally for mounting subapps.

-Server automatically starts a socket.io WebSocket server which clients can connect to by including `<script src='/socket.io/socket.io.js'></script>` in client-side code.
+Server automatically starts a single socket.io WebSocket server that works across all subapps but maintains separate namespaces for all communication with different subapps.

 ### Structure of modules